CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 should try now by pressing `C-c C-l`.

 ::: Aside:
-Agda is a programming language but is unlike most programming languages used in practical software engineering.
-The most similar languages are "functional" languages like OCaml, Racket, and especially Haskell.
+Agda is a programming language, but is unlike most programming languages used by software engineers.
+The most similar languages used in practice are "functional" languages like OCaml, Racket, and especially Haskell.
 (Agda is written in Haskell and its syntax has some similarities.)
 :::

-The basic statement of any type theory is claims of the form "this `a` is a thing of type `A`".
+The basic statement of any type theory is claims with the form "this `a` is a thing of type `A`".
 We write this symbolically using a colon, so `a : A`.
-In the expression `a : A`, the `A` is the "type" and the `a` is the "element".
+In the expression `a : A`, the `a` is an "element" of the type `A`.

-The vast majority of any Agda file consists of definitions, which have two parts.
-First, a declaration that specifies the name of the thing we are defining together with the type that we want it to have.
+The vast majority of any Agda file consists of definitions, which always have two parts.
+First, a declaration that specifies the name of the thing we are defining together with the type it is going to have.
 Second, a list of equations that define the actual content of the definition.